*This website has affiliate links. See my full Disclosure Policy for details.

 If you are already comfortable with these three basics then subscribe to the blog anyway for more great tips, guides, and tutorials, download the handy ebook, grab a hook & some yarn and get started!

 There are two ways to crochet in the round.
 One involves crocheting in a spiral and the other uses joining methods.
-Each of these techniques deserve their own tutorial.
+Each of these techniques deserves their own tutorial.

 Create a Center Ring/Loop